RetroDECK/ES-DE/THEMES-DEV.md

 * `lineSpacing` - type: FLOAT
     - Controls the space between lines (as a multiple of font height).
     - Default is `1.5`
+* `opacity` - type: FLOAT
+    - Controls the level of transparency.
+If set to `0` the element will be disabled.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is `1`
 * `visible` - type: BOOLEAN
-    - If true, element will be rendered, otherwise rendering will be skipped.
-Can be used to hide elements from a particular view.
-This property will be ignored for elements defined for the `gamelist` view where a `metadata` property has been set.
-That is so because the "Hide metadata fields" functionality will hide and unhide metadata text fields as needed.
+    - If set to false, the element will be disabled.
+This is equivalent to setting `opacity` to `0`
     - Default is `true`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.
     - Default is `40`

 #### datetime

+Displays a date and time as a text string.
+The format is ISO 8601 (YYYY-MM-DD) by default, but this can be changed using the `format` property.
+The text _unknown_ will be shown by default if there is no time stamp available.
+If the property `displayRelative` has been set, the text will be shown as _never_ in case of no time stamp.

+Supported views:
+* `gamelist`

+Instances per view:
+* `unlimited`

+Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - Possible combinations: